Samnite Wars: 312–308 BC – The Etruscans intervene

 In 309 BC Lucius Papirius Cursor won a massive battle against the Samnites and celebrated the finest triumph there had been thanks to the spoils.
 The Etruscan cities broke the truce and Quintus Fabius easily defeated the remnants of their troops near Perusia and would have taken the city had it not surrendered.
 In 308 BC, Quintus Fabius was elected consul again.
 His colleague was Publius Decius Mus.
-Quintus Fabius took on Samnium.
+Quintus Fabius took on Samnia.
 He refused peace offers by Nuceria Alfaterna and besieged it into surrender.
 He also fought an unspecified battle where the Marsi joined the Samnites.
 The Paeligni, who also sided with the Samnites, were defeated next.
 In Etruria Decius obtained a forty-year truce and grain supplies from Tarquinii, seized some strongholds of Volsinii and ravaged wide areas.
 All Etruscans sued for a treaty, but he conceded only a one-year truce and required them to give each Roman soldier one year's pay and two tunics.
 There was a revolt by Umbrians who, backed by Etruscan men, gathered a large army and said that they would ignore Decius and march on Rome.
 Decius undertook forced marches, encamped near Pupinia, to the north-east of Rome, and called on Fabius to lead his army to Umbria.
 Fabius marched to Mevania, near Assisi, where the Umbrian troops were.
-The Umbrians were surprised as they thought he was in Samnium.
+The Umbrians were surprised as they thought he was in Samnia.
 Some of them fell back to their cities and some pulled out of the war.
 Others attacked Fabius while he was entrenching his camp, but they were defeated.
 The leaders of the revolt surrendered and the rest of Umbria capitulated within days.